 Peter Elbow is one of the most notable proponents of freewriting, an immensely liberating writer’s technique helping to unlock the power of words.
 This approach is especially helpful to people who get blocked in their writing, and is equally useful for any writing, be it fiction, poetry, essays, or memos.

 Peter Elbow considers freewriting practice the most effective way to improve writing.
 He offers to do freewriting exercises at least 3 times a week.
 The idea of freewriting is very simple: just write for 5 to 10 minutes without stopping, looking back, wondering about spelling, or word choice.
-I described the freewriting technique in full detail here.

 The idea behind freewriting is that schooling has made us obsessed with mistakes.
 We are used to censor not only our words, but also our thoughts and feelings, which blocks us from genuine self expression.
 Elbow makes important distinction between writing and editing modes.
 Both are important, but not at the same time: write first, edit later.